IFcoltransG/buuza-wiki/_wiki/miriam.md

 She claims she ran for office to take responsibility for making the country better.

 She commissions a painted portrait of the family, including their deceased parents, from [Mr Wahed](/_wiki/mr-wahed.md), now that it is seven years after their passing.
+She wears [her mother's](/_wiki/musas-mother.md) necklace.

 Her and Musa's family's gods are [Al Muqit and Al Ba'ith](/_wiki/al-muqit-and-al-baith.md), cat gods.